Council housing fraud

-- a tenant’s housing record against other records - eg Housing Benefit or the Electoral Roll
+- a tenant’s housing record against other records - for example Housing Benefit or the Electoral Roll

-- that the genuine tenant lives at the property - eg asking to see the tenant’s passport and tenancy agreement
+- that the genuine tenant lives at the property - for example asking to see the tenant’s passport and tenancy agreement

 Checks can happen at any time during a tenancy, without any warning.

 Most councils have a telephone number for people to report suspicious behaviour.
 You do not have to give your name or address when reporting suspected fraud.